-The Supernatural and the When constructing a questionnaire for a story with supernatural elements, you may Questionnaire want to include a question that delves into with the unknown, and how they were affected by it.
+When constructing a questionnaire for a story with supernatural elements, you may want to include a question that delves into previous experiences the character has had with the unknown, and how they were affected by it.
 This should help you determine if extra pulls are necessary to deal with these encounters.
 It will also help to flavor the character's reactions.